Fycho/osu-mapping-elo/README.md

 - D3: 5 or more judges, including 3 or more (Ex-) BN/QATs.
 - D4: 6 or more judges, including 4 or more (Ex-) BN/QATs.

-* D1 is prepared for some test-like competition that only acquires participants to map a short track less than 1 minute, or to do part works like hitsounding or placing notes with certain rhythm.
+* D1 is prepared for tasks that only acquires participants to map a short track less than 1 minute, or to do part works like hitsounding or placing notes with certain rhythm.
 As for now, all existed contests are D2/D3/D4.

 Contest management and judging must be fair.
 Issues like unreasonable scoring will cause the contest to be disqualified from system or get dan penalty.